 Greenland • website • 04 499 6368

 A tiny coffee bar just a couple of minutes walk from Parliament and the Beehive.
-A warm welcome is guaranteed at this low key, earthy place – and a excellent coffee is also guaranteed!
+A warm welcome is guaranteed at this low key, earthy place .
+Also an excellent coffee is also guaranteed!
 A small selection of tasty sandwiches and slices are available.
-Indoor and outdoor seating is very limited, so I recommend a coffee to go or head over to Parliament Gardens and enjoy it there.
+Indoor and outdoor seating is very limited.
+I recommend a coffee to go or head over to Parliament Gardens and enjoy it there.

 Magnetix • website • 04 472 2820

-A massive range of magazines – possibly the best selection in Wellington but Magnetix also make a consistently great takeaway coffee.
+Most notably serving a massive range of magazines – possibly the best selection in Wellington.
+However, Magnetix also make a consistently great takeaway coffee.
 It’s for this reason, that it proves very popular with people working in the area, who make a beeline for it early in the morning.
 It’s vibrant, well-organized and the staff are super friendly.
 A small range of counter foods are available.

 Leeds Street Bakery • website • 04 802 4278

 A relaxed and laid-back atmosphere, with the smell of freshly baked bread lingering in the air.
-A range of tasty sandwiches are available as well as incredible looking sweet treats including the infamous salted caramel cookies – which are delicious!
-The Red Rabbit coffee and a serving of thick toast with jam went down very well.
+A range of tasty sandwiches are available.
+But it’s the incredible looking sweet treats including the infamous salted caramel cookies – which always tempt me!
+The Red Rabbit coffee went down very well.